Transmission Revenue Reset Process

 Input from our customers and other stakeholders is critical to the development of our revenue proposal.

-TransGrid’s Advisory Council (TAC) is a primary channel for our reset engagement.
+The TransGrid Advisory Council (TAC) is a primary channel for our reset engagement.
 Members of the TAC represent customer groups, business, finance, academia as well as the energy industry:

 - Australian Industry Group

 - Energy Consumer Australia

 - Energy Users Association of Australia

 - Ethnic Communities Council NSW

 - Public Interest Advocacy Centre

 Our scheduled TAC meetings, deep dives and discussion topics are: